Free Document Retention Policy Templates

 Protection levels

-The template should have a section to indicate the security level and protection measures of each document subjected to the retention policy.
+The template should have a section to indicate the security level and protection measures.
 This protects data from unauthorized personnel, safeguarding sensitive and confidential files.

 This section should state three things:

-• The document classification, for example, internal-use-only documents, confidential files, public documents, and highly sensitive files.
+• The document classification includes, for example, internal-use-only, confidential files, public, and highly sensitive files.

-• Specific security measures for each classification include password protection, restricted access, encryption, firewalls, and storage in secure servers or cloud storage.
+• Specific security measures for each classification include password protection, restricted access, encryption, firewalls, and storage on secure servers or cloud storage.

-• The access authorization indicates the personnel permitted to access different document classifications.
-Access will typically be based on the personnel’s job roles and responsibilities.
+• The access authorization indicates that personnel are permitted to access different document classifications.
+Access will typically be based on personnel’s job roles and responsibilities.

 Approvers

-A thorough policy on document retention should specify staff members responsible for approving any deviations or exceptions to the outlined protocols.
+A thorough policy should specify the staff members responsible for approving any deviations or exceptions to the outlined protocols.
 This is because, in some cases, protocols may have to be bypassed or modified based on circumstances.

 Appendix

-This section is meant to outline any additional information relevant to document retention but not covered in the other sections of the policy.
-It is needed so as to ensure employees understand and interpret the policy correctly and consistently.
+This section is meant to outline any additional information that is not covered in the other sections of the policy.
+It is needed so as to ensure employees understand and interpret it correctly and consistently.

 To achieve this, the appendix will include the following:

-• Definitions of terminology, acronyms, and concepts discussed within the policy should be provided to help readers clearly understand the stipulations of the policy.
+• Definitions of terminology, acronyms, and concepts discussed within the policy should be provided to help readers clearly understand the stipulations.

-• References of support materials such as external regulation laws and industry standards that influenced the policy.
+• References to supporting materials, such as external regulation laws and industry standards, etc.

 Free Templates

 Non-profit organizations must also retain their documents under the Sarbane-Oxley Act (SOX).
 This regulation was imposed on non-profits in 2002.
-Therefore, a well-defined policy can help such organizations manage all their documents, including tax statements, payroll records, etc., in accordance with SOX requirements.
-While there are no specified retention periods for these documents, non-profit organizations are implored to follow guidelines stipulated for for-profit organizations.
+Therefore, a well-defined policy can help such organizations manage all their records, including tax statements, payroll records, etc., in accordance with SOX requirements.
+While there are no specified retention periods for these, non-profit organizations are implored to follow the guidelines stipulated for for-profit organizations.

 Document Retention Policy Vs. Data Retention Policy